jecki/DHParser/documentation/StepByStepGuide.rst

 Firstly, the Tokens that deliminate parts of sentences still contain whitespace.
 Secondly, if several <part>-nodes follow each other in a <sentence>-node, the
 <part>-nodes after the first one are enclosed by a <:Series>-node or even a
 cascade of <:ZeroOrMore> and <:Series>-nodes.
-As for the <:_Token>-nodes, have can do the same trick as with the WORD-nodes::
+As for the <:_Token>-nodes, we can do the same trick as with the WORD-nodes::

     ":_Token": [remove_whitespace, reduce_single_child],
     ":_RE": reduce_single_child,

-As to the nested structure of the <part>-nodes within the <sentence>-node, this a rather typical case of syntactic artefacts that can be found in concrete syntax trees.
+As to the nested structure of the <part>-nodes within the <sentence>-node, this a rather typical case of syntactic artifacts that can be found in concrete syntax trees.
 It is obviously a consequence of the grammar definition::

     sentence = part {"," part } "."